MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/emea-advance-invoice.md

 [!include [banner](../includes/banner.md)]

 An advance invoice is a document that you can create for a customer or vendor.
-It states the amount that must be prepaid on a sales order.
+The invoice states the amount that must be prepaid on a sales order.
 This topic provides information about advance invoices for Eastern Europe.

-Alternatively, you can use prepayment invoice functionality (see description of this functionality [Prepayment invoices vs. prepayments](https://docs.microsoft.com/en-us/dynamics365/finance/accounts-payable/prepayments-invoices-vs-prepayments)).
-Starting from the version 10.0.28 (Build 10.0.1238.0) this functionality can be used either the configuration key **Journalizing customer\vendor settlement transactions** is enable or disable.
+Another option is to use the prepayment invoice functionality.
+For more information, see [Prepayment invoices vs. prepayments](../accounts-payable/prepayments-invoices-vs-prepayments.md).
+Starting from Dynamics 365 Finance version 10.0.28, this functionality can be used by going to **Accounts payable** > **Setup** > **Parameters** > **Ledger and sales tax**, and on the **Prepayment invoice** FastTab, setting teh **Use prepayment invoice** option to **Yes**.
-To use prepayment invoices functionality set the option **Use prepayment invoice** to **Yes** (Accounts payable parameters > Ledger and sales tax, **Prepayment invoice** FastTab).

 Advance invoice functionality lets you perform the following tasks: